UnknowUser0/BigGlobe/docs/files/data/modid/worldgen/configured_feature/Scripted Configured Features.md

 ## Additional variables

 * `int originX`, `originY`, and `originZ` - the x, y, and z coordinates that this configured feature was placed at.
-* `boolean distantHorizons` true if we are currently generating terrain for distant horizons fake chunks, false otherwise.
+* `boolean distantHorizons` (deprecated, replaced with `hints.isLod`) - true if we are currently generating terrain for distant horizons fake chunks, false otherwise.
 This can be used to skip details that aren't visible from a distance.

 ## Additional functions